matteokeole/minecraftjsgui/dev/guirenderer.md

 gui.pop();
 ```

-> Some layers seem to have a dark transparent background behind their components.
+> Some layers have a dark transparent background behind their components.